 This is a review for the Super Power Bar, a high tensile strength, stainless steel power bar manufactured by American Barbell.

-First I want to say that I hope a power bar will be a welcomed addition to the collection of barbell reviews here at Garage Gyms.
-The bars that generally get attention on this site are either dual-marked, multi-purpose bars, or Olympic WL bars.
-Since I am fairly certain that there are just as many big-three lifters out there in those garage gyms as there are Oly lifters, and since I personally get much more joy out of the deadlift than I do the snatch, I figure that a power bar review is probably long overdue.
+First I’d like to say that I hope a power bar will be a welcomed addition to the collection of bar reviews here at Garage Gyms.
+The bars that have typically gotten all the attention here have either been dual-marked, multi-purpose bars, or Olympic weightlifting bars.
+Since I am quite sure that there are just as many big-3 lifters in garage gyms as there are CrossFit and Oly lifters, and since I personally get much more joy out of the deadlift than I do the snatch, I figured that a power bar review is probably long overdue.

 The Power Bar

-So what’s the benefit of using a power bar when training heavy compound lifts rather than using an Olympic WL bar or a multi-purpose, dual-marked bar; like say the Ohio or California bar?
-Well there are a number of features exclusive to power bars that make them a superior choice when it comes to heavy deadlifts, squats, and presses, and they are as follows:
+So what is the benefit of using a power bar when training heavy compound lifts rather than using a weightlifting bar or a multi-purpose bar; like say Ohio or California?
+Well there are a number of features exclusive to powerlifting bars that make them a superior choice when it comes to heavy deadlifts, squats, and presses, and they are as follows:

-Secondly, a power bar needs to have sleeves that rotate, but not high speed sleeves that spin erratically.
-This isn’t usually a problem with multi-purpose bars since they tend to be bushing bars anyway, but bearing bars are certainly less than ideal (and they cost more than you need to spend.)
+Secondly, a power bar needs to have sleeves that rotate, but not high speed sleeves that’ll spin erratically.
+This is not usually a problem with multi-purpose bars since they too tend to be bushing bars, but bearing bars are certainly less than ideal (and they cost more than you need to spend.)

 Super Power Bar Specifications

-Here are the specifications taken from the product page.
+Here are the specifications taken from the removed Super Power Bar product page.
 I have a couple comments about the product listing below.